Gofeiyang/Gofeiyang/README.md

 - 📚 Recently graduated from Duke University with a Master's degree in Electrical and Computer Engineering.
 - 🏅 Honored graduate from Hangzhou Dianzi University with a Bachelor of Science in Computer Science.
 - 🏆 Led a team in Live AI Hackathon(hosted by Harvard and Duke) and contributed to software tools like SSH file systems.
-- 💻 Passionate about software design, data processing, and AI.
+- 💻 Passionate about hardware/software co-design, data processing, and AI.

 ## Skills